Joshua and Caleb Entered the Promised Land

 But the people refused to believe in God and wanted to stone Caleb and Joshua.
 In fact, all the congregation said to stone the two believing spies with stones.
 But the Lord interpreted the deadly plans against His faithful servants and His glory appeared in the tabernacle of meeting before all the children of Israel (Numbers 14:10).

-So, the Lord was displeased with the people’s unbelief and said to Moses, “because all these men who have seen My glory and the signs which I did in Egypt and in the wilderness, and have put Me to the test now these ten times, and have not heeded My voice, they certainly shall not see the land of which I swore to their fathers, nor shall any of those who rejected Me see it” (v.22-23).
+The Lord was displeased with the people’s unbelief and said to Moses, “because all these men who have seen My glory and the signs which I did in Egypt and in the wilderness, and have put Me to the test now these ten times, and have not heeded My voice, they certainly shall not see the land of which I swore to their fathers, nor shall any of those who rejected Me see it” (verse 22-23).

-And the Lord added that all those that left Egypt but didn’t believe, they will surely die in the wilderness (every person that is 20 years and older) except for Caleb and Joshua.
-“Not one of you will enter the land I swore with uplifted hand to make your home, except Caleb son of Jephunneh and Joshua son of Nun” (V. 29-30).
+And God added that all those that left Egypt but didn’t believe, they will surely die in the wilderness (every person that is 20 years and older) except for Caleb and Joshua.
+The Lord said to the unfaithful Israelite that “Not one of you will enter the land I swore with uplifted hand to make your home, except Caleb son of Jephunneh and Joshua son of Nun” (verse 29-30).

 In His service,